ipeglin/DCST1007/README.md

 # DCST1007
 This repository contains assignments from the course [DCST1007](https://www.ntnu.edu/studies/courses/DCST1007) at [NTNU, Trondheim](https://www.ntnu.edu/).
+The content of this repo is __NOT__ intended as a copy/paste solution for others, but instead serves as a log of my own work.
+It may also in some cases serve as an example of a solution for those who struggle with the intuition on how a problem could be solved.
+I do not condone plagiarism, and will not be help responsible if others copy my work, resulting in negative consequences.

 ## Previous exams